-Throughout the program, students will maintain a science notebook, which they will use to take notes, record data and analyze results.
+- Throughout the program, students will maintain an Academy-issued science notebook, which they will use to take notes, record data and analyze results.

 What are the qualifications for participating students?

-Anyone who is 15-18 years old and in his/her sophomore, junior year, or senior year in high school in fall 2014 and has an interest in teaching or learning more about the teaching profession and STEM disciplines
+- Anyone who is 15 - 18 years old and in his/her sophomore, junior, or senior year in high school in fall 2017 and has an interest in teaching or learning more about the teaching profession and STEM disciplines

 NOTE: An accepted applicant may be asked to leave the program after initial acceptance if it is determined that he/she no longer meets the program criteria, or is out of compliance with program rules and regulations.